Akashpandey1507/Current-Company-Projects/README.md

 # Current-Company-Projects
-This is just sample of my company project what I did in past and currently I am doing with Python on my company past datasets
+This is just sample of my company work what I did in past and currently I am doing with Python on my company past datasets and this is just sample

+and the python project they did not allow to share.